ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 citation       "CertificateNo"
 citation       "Date"

-Now I'll take the field name column from the New template listing and place it to the right of the old field.
+Now I'll take the field names from the New template listing and place them on the corresponding line to the right of the old field.

 source        "Repository"     "RepositoryName"